T-vK/git-tools/README.md

 ## install-git-hooks

 Installs a commit hook in the repository you run it.
 This hook prevents you from accidentally making commits with messages that don't follow the convention.
-(The hook can't be pushed and only works on your machine where you installed it.)
+(The hook itself can't be committed or pushed and only works on the machine you installed it on.)

-To uninstall it again, delete the .git/hooks/commit-msg file from the repository again.
+To uninstall it again, delete the .git/hooks/commit-msg file from the repositories in which you ran `install-git-hooks` and delete the `export PATH="$PATH:/xxxxxxxxxxx/git-tools/bin"` line from your `~.bashrc` and/or `~/.zshrc` file.